adzierzanowski/volcano/README.md

 * clearing the whole keyboard in both modes
 * GUI in Tkinter

+As for now, you must switch keyboard to the specific mode in order to use that mode's functions.
+In the future the driver will switch the modes automatically.

 To implement (and to check if it's possible):

 * key mappings